NEO-Research-Group/OpenTripPlanner/README.md

 Building the container using the process explained in the previous section can be a slow process (several minutes).
 This process can be shortened if we provide the intermediate information that the building process needs.
 In particular:
 * If we provide the `jar` file with OpenTripPlanner, we can avoid stage 1.
 The `jar` file must be in the `target` folder.
 You can start the building process with `Dockerfile.street`.
 * If we provide the `streetGraph.obj` file generated in stage 2 in addition to the `jar` file, we can skip stages 1 and 2.
 The `jar` file must be in the `target` folder and the `streetGraph.obj` (together with the `*.gtfs.zip` files) must be in the `config` folder.
 You can start the building process with `Dockerfile.graph`.
+This shortcut for building the container could be used when new streets are available in the cities.
+It makes sense to change hte street graph every few week/months.
 * If we provide the `graph.obj` file generated in stage 3, in addition to the `jar` file we can skip stages 1, 2 and 3.
 The `jar` file must be in the `target` folder and the `graph.obj` must be in the `config` folder.
 You can start the building process with `Dockerfile.final`.
+This shortcut for building the container is specially interesting to update the transit information, which can change every few weeks/months.

 For running the specific `Dockerfile`s you can use the command:
 ```
 docker build -t moven.otp -f {{dockerfile}} .
 ```

+Observe that the intermediate files required above to shorten the building process can be obtained by running the docker build process up to a given target stage (with the `--target` option) and then extracting the generated file from the docker image (commands not shown here).